applitools/eyes-storybook/README.md

 ## Usage

-After completing the installation and defining the API key, you will be able to run Eyes.Storybook from the command line and let it take screenshots of all your stories.
+After completing the installation and defining the API key, you will be able to run Eyes-Storybook from the command line and let it take screenshots of all your stories.

 If your project is using the default storybook config folder (i.e. `<project_folder>/.storybook`), then run the following command: